Inverse Problem PYthon library

 - New features should be added only if they are necessary or generally useful.

-- Code should be compatible with Python 3, and
+- Code must be compatible with Python 3.

 - When adding new features add an example in the

 applicationfolder and/or a new notebook in the